Point What You Mean: Visually Grounded Instruction Policy: METHOD

 In real-world manipulation, language alone is often insufficient for precise referring in several common situations.
 These include targets embedded in heavy clutter with many visually similar items, fine-grained spatial goals such as a specific slot or point on a plain surface without visual anchors, and objects whose appearance or category name is rare or unfamiliar to the model.
 These cases expose the limitation of purely linguistic instructions for conveying precise spatial and referential intent.

 To overcome these limitations, we augment the standard VLA interface with a visually grounded instruction.
-A visual prompt can take several lightweight forms—such as overlaying a bounding box, providing object-only masks, inserting textual box coordinates, or supplying a small auxiliary image that highlights the target.
-These alternatives all aim to supply explicit spatial grounding that language cannot reliably express.

-In our implementation, we ground the instruction by placing a visual marker on the first-frame overhead image $\tilde{I}{g,0}$, yielding the grounded input $(\tilde{I}{g,0}, g)$.
-The textual instruction $l_t$ is kept minimal, expressing only high-level intent (e.g., \textit{pick up}, \textit{place}), while all target-specific information comes from the grounded image.
+We define the visual grounding as a spatial marker $g \in \mathcal{G}$ applied to the first-frame image $I^1_0$, where $\mathcal{G}$ represents the space of possible grounding formats (bounding boxes, masks, coordinates, etc.).
+This yields the grounded image $\tilde{I}_{g,0} = \mathcal{M}(I^1_0, g)$, where $\mathcal{M}$ is the marker overlay function.